FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 • One-legged squats

-Here are a few examples of cardio exercise that you can even do near your cab:
+Here are a few examples of cardio exercises that are easy to do wherever you’re parked.

 • Jogging in place